devopsext/telegraf/plugins/inputs/docker_cnt_logs/README.md

   offset_storage_path = "/var/run/collector_offset"

   # Shutdown telegraf if all log streaming containers stopped/killed, default - false
-  # This option make sens when telegraf started especially for streaming logs
+  # This option make sense when telegraf started especially for streaming logs
   # in a form of sidecar container in k8s.
 In case primary container exited,
   # side-car should be terminated also.
   # shutdown_when_eof = false